Site Logo

 100% VA Disability Rating for PTSD

 A 100% disability rating for PTSD reflects total impairment.
 Symptoms in the 100% range include persistent suicide attempts.
 However, a veteran with very mild PTSD controlled by medication will probably receive 10%.
 VA is bound by the Schedule of Ratings.
-In other words, if your service-connected disability satisfies the criteria for a higher rating, then VA must grant that rating.
+Especially, if your service-connected disability satisfies the criteria for a higher rating, then VA must grant that rating.

 Case Studies: VA Disability Rating for PTSD